 I appreciate you stopping by my little corner of the world wide web.
-Here you’ll find a glimmer into my life as a writer, creative entrepreneur, and therapist.
+Below you’ll find a bit more about me and Tranquility du Jour.

 My work has been featured in The Washington Post, Fast Company, Washingtonian, Yoga Journal, USNews, and numerous books.
 I have master’s degrees in women’s studies and social work and am currently studying veterinary social work and positive psychology.

 Story time: Originally from Oklahoma, I couldn’t wait to explore life beyond the windy Great Plains.
 After graduating from college, I backpacked through Europe with a childhood friend and moved to Summit County, Colorado to ski and work.